 Coming March 2021

 Rather than trying to make a play work with the Zoom platform, why not commission a play specifically designed for that platform?
-Local playwright Noelle Viñas is up for the challenge!
-Every Time I Feel the Spirit follows Gabriela, a queer, young pastor new in her post in an progressive evangelical congregation, as she attempts to navigate her new congregation's shift to online worship due to COVID.
+Playwright Noelle Viñas is up for the challenge!
+Every Time I Feel the Spirit follows Gabriela, a young, queer, newlywed pastor as she attempts to navigate her new evangelical congregation's shift to online worship due to COVID-19.
 As seasons change outside and the flat timeline of quarantine continues, the church fights to maintain a practice that rotates around fellowship and community across generations and cultures when they can't hug, cook, or sing together.
-This play also explores how even the places and communities we have always called home can continue to surprise us in times of change.
+Even the places and communities we have always called home can continue to surprise us in times of change!

 Babes in Ho-lland